bcgov/entity/.github/ISSUE_TEMPLATE/pre_release_checklist.md

 ---
 name: Pre-release checklist
 about: Complete one of these for each release.
 Designed to catch small mistakes and increase repeat-ability of our process.
+title: ''
+labels: ''
+assignees: ''

 ---